ibm-cloud-docs/AnalyticsEngine/troubleshooting.md

 You might not be able to access the cluster management page for the following reasons:

-1) You do not have developer access to the Bluemix space.
+1) You do not have developer access to the {{site.data.keyword.Bluemix_notm}} space.

 2) Cookies are not enabled in your browser.

 To fix this issue:

-1) Work with the manager of your Bluemix organization or space and get yourself developer privilege to the space containing the service instance you are attempting to access.
+1) Work with the manager of your {{site.data.keyword.Bluemix_notm}} organization or space and get yourself developer privilege to the space containing the service instance you are attempting to access.

 2) Ensure that cookies are enabled in your browser.